pulumi/pulumi-hugo/themes/default/content/blog/building-developer-portals/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 At Pulumi, we work with organizations that range from a few platform team members to entire departments for managing infrastructure.
 Many organizations, like [Mercedes-Benz](https://www.pulumi.com/case-studies/mercedes-benz/), have built internal developer platforms on top of Pulumi to enable developers to self-serve infrastructure templates, and partners like [AWS Proton](https://www.pulumi.com/blog/aws-proton-pulumi/) and [Port](https://www.getport.io/blog/using-pulumi-with-an-internal-developer-portal) have built integrations with Pulumi to enable self-service scenarios.

-Creating and distributing templates to ensure best practice cloud engineering for developers self-serving can be difficult to manage at scale.
-We are thrilled to have announced yesterday the launch of our new suite of tools to build internal developer portals with Pulumi, a result of working directly with our customers to understand their problems and how Pulumi can solve it.
+We are thrilled to have [announced yesterday](/blog/developer-portal-platform-teams) the launch of our new suite of tools to build internal developer portals with Pulumi, a result of working directly with our customers to understand their problems and how Pulumi can solve it.

 <!--more-->

+Pulumi launched [Pulumi Templates](/templates) last year, out of the box templates based for common architectures, such as serverless templates, container service templates and Kubernetes cluster templates.
+The introduction of these templates allows Pulumi customers to go from 0 to 1 much quicker, but as they scale their IaC complexity a need for custom templates arises.
+To address this, we are expending into managing custom templates as a self-service provisioning experience.

 ## Introduction to Developer Portals with Pulumi